LibertyDSNP/spec/pages/VerifiableCredentials/Types/VerifiableCredential.md

 # Verifiable Credential

-Credentials should conform to the [Verifiable Credentials Data Model 1.1](https://www.w3.org/TR/vc-data-model-1.1/), expressed as JSON-LD.
+Credentials should conform to the [Verifiable Credentials Data Model 1.1](https://www.w3.org/TR/vc-data-model-1.1/) or [Verifiable Credentials Data Model 2.0](https://www.w3.org/TR/vc-data-model-2.0/), expressed as [JSON-LD](https://json-ld.org/).
 The fields noted below consist only of those with requirements or semantics that differ from the underlying specification.

 ## JSON-LD Contexts